 CBD, however, is non-intoxicating, and according to the WHO it carries no risk of addiction.
 CBD is legal in many more places than THC and has also been found to yield a variety of potential benefits in research settings.

 CBD oil is simply a type of CBD extract diluted in a carrier oil to make it easier to dose.
 The carrier oil is often either MCT oil or hemp seed oil.

-Yes, CBD is legal in the UK if it contains no THC or CBN.
+Yes, CBD is legal in the USA if its produced from Hemp and contains <0.3% THC.

-While it’s often quoted that CBD products are legal if they contain less than 0.2% THC this is incorrect and only applies if used for industrial use and not for products for human consumption.
+For example, while it’s often quoted that CBD products are legal in the UK if they contain less than 0.2% THC this is incorrect.
+This threshold only applies if used for industrial use and not for products for human consumption.

 Hemp oil is another term you’ve likely heard thrown around recently, but is it just another term for CBD oil or something different?

 Both contain CBD, but marijuana also has high levels of THC and is used for recreational purposes along with medical cannabis where legal. .

 While hemp contains both CBD and THC, the THC content is less than 0.2% (0.3% in USA) on average.
 As a result, it is used primarily for industrial purposes and for the production of non-intoxicating CBD products.